2D Studio further develops the skills of drawing and painting using various techniques in a variety of media.

 This course will explore physics concepts and problem solving in greater detail and is the equivalent to a first semester college course in algebra-based physics.

-This online course is designed to teach the concepts taught in a college statistics course.
+This course is designed to teach the concepts taught in a college statistics course.
 Topics covered include data description, the Normal distribution, bivariate data, planning a study, probability, binomials and distributions, inference, and t-distributions.

 This course is designed to prepare students for the AP Portfolio process.
 An emphasis will be placed on making art as an ongoing process that engages students in informed and critical decision-making.